 To help patients achieve optimal health outcomes, family physicians need to identify and address their social determinants of health (SDOH) -- the conditions under which people are born, grow, live, work and age.

-To support this effort, the AAFP has launched the first offering from its EveryONE Project -- an initial screening toolkit to help physicians recognize and respond to various social factors that impact their patients' health.
+To support this effort, the AAFP has launched the first offering from its initiative The EveryONE Project -- an initial screening toolkit to help physicians recognize and respond to various social factors that impact their patients' health.

 The screening toolkit includes a description of a team-based approach to screening for SDOH, screening questions to determine patients' social needs (forms for both physicians and patients are provided), and supporting resources and tools to help family physicians plan next steps to address deficiencies.

 The included screening questions have been tested, validated and purposefully assembled to reveal the health hurdles that patients are facing.